 Spice resembles a shop that specializes in the sale of obscure packages of herbs.
 The installation reflects on the histories and peculiarities relating to fictions of authenticity in racial representation specific to the area surrounding the gallery space in the Lower East Side and Chinatown.
 Reaching back to theatrical tourism of staged opium dens in Chinatown in the 19th and early 20th century, Spice looks at how histories of colonialism correlate with prevailing assumptions of purity and intoxication.
-The exhibition questions how difference is created, consumed, and capitalized upon, inviting viewers to think through the structural inequalities embedded in such beliefs.

 Lin juxtaposes nonlinear and seemingly disconnected narratives, such as the synthetic cannabinoids—so-called K2 or Spice—, the Opium Wars, and 19th-century Asian contract laborers brought to the U.S., and the Caribbean known as “coolies.”
 In an effort to denaturalize language and materials and foster porosity between bodies, temporalities, and concepts, the artist stages and narrates various processes of contamination.